 However, just because the facility is there does not mean it's an automatic option for you.

 Before you decide to do it or not, find out all you can about it.
 Know how it works, how much it would cost you and if at all, what effects will it have on your credit rating.
 Read on as we discuss these issues.

 The principle behind balance transfer is very basic.
-Transfer your existing high-interest card balances to a new card with a lower interest rate (See how to reduce your card interest rate).
+Transfer your existing high-interest card balances to a new card with a lower interest rate.
 This way, you technically lesser the rate you are supposed to pay.

 Effectively, this means that your new card has paid off the balance of your old card or old loan.
 You have settled your old debt and started a new one on your new card.
 You then can begin paying off the balance of the new card.
 You would find this supposedly easier to do because of the significantly lowered interest rate.

 As an illustration, let's take a look at this scenario.
 Assuming you have a credit card balance of $20,000 with an interest rate of 15% annually.
 Using the simplest premise, you would probably pay $476 per month to pay it off in 5 years.
 It could be more because some credit card companies compute the minimum required payment differently.
 If you double your monthly payment, it would take you a little bit over 2 years to wipe off the debt.
 In any case, your interest charges would run up to more than $3,400 in total.